 May: International Africa Festival

-The International Africa Festival in Würtzburg, runs from 3 May–2 June 2019, is one of the largest festivals in Europe for African music and culture.
+The International Africa Festival in Würtzburg, runs from 3 May–2 June 2019.
+It’s one of the largest festivals in Europe for African music and culture.

 May–September: Rhein in Flammen

-Rhein in Flammen (Rhine in Flames) is a series of spectacular firework displays lighting up the castles and vineyards on the banks of Germany’s famous river in different locations.
+Rhein in Flammen (Rhine in Flames) is a series of spectacular firework displays lighting up the castles and vineyards on the banks of Germany’s famous river.
 In 2019, the German festival will have events taking place all over the country starting in May until September.

 On the first Saturday in May, you can catch the event in Bonn at the Rheinauen Park.
 July brings the Rhein in Flammen to Rüdesheim-Bingen area, along the river between Trechtingshausen and Bingen.
 Finally, Oberwesel celebrates the Rhine in Flames in early September with a music-synchronous fireworks display.

-You can view the shows from illuminated boats on the Rhine; ashore there are concerts, fairgrounds, food, drink and many other entertainment.
+You can view the shows from illuminated boats on the Rhine; ashore there are also concerts, fairgrounds, food, drink, and many other entertainment options.